 There are various types of dividends a company can pay to its shareholders.
-Below you will find a list and a brief description of the most common types shareholders receive.
+Below is a list and a brief description of the most common types that shareholders receive.

 The reason to perform share buybacks as an alternative means of returning capital to shareholders is that it can help boost a company’s EPS.
-By reducing the number of shares outstanding, the denominator in EPS (net earnings/shares outstanding) is reduced and thus EPS increases.
-Manager of corporations are frequently evaluated on their ability to grow earnings per share, so they may be incentivized to use this strategy.
+By reducing the number of shares outstanding, the denominator in EPS (net earnings/shares outstanding) is reduced and, thus, EPS increases.
+Managers of corporations are frequently evaluated on their ability to grow earnings per share, so they may be incentivized to use this strategy.

-A well laid out financial model will typically have as assumptions section where any return of capital decisions are contained.
-For example, if a company is going to pay a cash dividend in 2021 there will be an assumption about what the dollar value will be, which will flow out of retained earnings and through the cash flow statement (investing activities), which will also reduce the cash balance.
+A well laid out financial model will typically have an assumptions section where any return of capital decisions are contained.
+For example, if a company is going to pay a cash dividend in 2021, then there will be an assumption about what the dollar value will be, which will flow out of retained earnings and through the cash flow statement (investing activities), which will also reduce the company’s cash balance.

 Thank you for reading CFI’s guide to Dividends.
 To keep advancing your career, these additional CFI resources will be useful: